 Some things cannot be changed.
 I work with a lot of people who are dealing with loss and the loss is real.
 But people can and do move from a place where they feel overwhelmed by their feelings to a place where they are able to move forward and welcome life again.

 My theoretical background is Person Centred – a form of humanistic counselling developed by Carl Rogers.
 Other influences on my work include the attachment work of John Bowlby, work on gender and sexuality by Judith Butler and Meg-John Barker, the relational work of Patricia DeYoung.

 There are other approaches to counselling including CBT, TA and integrative counselling.
 You can find out about all of these on the BACP website.

 Growing up I lived in various different countries and like other third-culture kids I got used to being on the edge of different groups – having to work out for myself what it means to belong and how to cope with living on the margins.
 I recognise that this isn’t always easy and that our sense of our own identity can change and develop over time.
 I do feel strongly that we should be able to explore and assert our own identities whether in terms of gender, sexuality or faith and I work with many people who are exploring these issues for themselves.

 Before becoming a counsellor I was a senior leader in a secondary school.
 My areas of responsibility included Special Educational Needs, Child Protection, Asylum Seekers / Refugees and New Arrivals to the country.
 I helped set up the Forced Marriage Forum in Oldham and worked with the local domestic violence support group after a colleague was murdered.
-I have also worked as a volunteer with Refugee Action and Age Concern.
+I have also worked as a volunteer with Refugee Action, Age Concern and the LGBT foundation.